Kingoro Hashimoto: Coup attempts

-From the middle of 1930, Hashimoto became increasingly involved in right-wing politics within the military, with active participation in various attempts at a coup d'état.
-He was also a founder of radical secret societies within the army.
+From the middle of 1930, Hashimoto became increasingly involved in radical politics within the military, with active participation in various attempts at a coup d'état.
+The Sakurakai (Cherry Blossom Society) was formed by him and Captain Isamu Chō.
+Hashimoto was also a member of the Black Dragon Society.

-Coup attempts

 Hashimoto actively participated in the March incident of 1931.
-The Sakurakai (Cherry Blossom Society) was secretly formed by him and Captain Isamu Chō.
-It sought political reform with the elimination of party government by a coup d'état and the establishment of a new cabinet under the control of the military to stamp out Japan's allegedly-corrupt politics, economy, and thought.
-That literally meant a reversal of the Westernization of Japan.
+It sought political reform with the elimination of party government by a coup d'état and the establishment of a new cabinet under General Kazushige Ugaki to stamp out Japan's allegedly-corrupt politics.

 The attempt failed, but Hashimoto, along with Isamu Chō and Shūmei Ōkawa, organized a further coup, the Imperial Colors Incident, also known as the October Incident.
 All the conspirators were arrested and transferred to other posts.

-There were also suspicions of the instigation by Hashimoto and Araki in the final attempt, the Military Academy Incident.
+During the February 26 incident, Hashimoto attempted to mediate with the rebels.
+Late that light, he met with at the Imperial Hotel with Colonel Kanji Ishiwara from Martial Law Headquarters and Colonel Sakichi Mitsui, representing the rebels, to discuss a resolution.
+For the next prime minister, Hashimoto proposed Lt.
+General Yoshitsugu Tatekawa, but the three ultimately agreed on Admiral Eisuke Yamamoto.
+Neither the rebels or the army agreed to this plan.